 - Does anyone stand behind it with support, and guarantee working, recoverable backups?
 How strong is the legal guarantee of this and how much insurance do they have?
 Answer: I’ll skip this question.

-And then there’s the other question someone asked in the comments on the original article: how long does it take to restore the backup?
+And then there’s the other question: how long does it take to restore the backup?
 The answer is, for big databases it’s going to take A Very Long Time.
 This is another reason why mysqldump is unusable for backing up large databases.